b-edward/inventory-tracker/README.md

 ## Inventory Tracker Web Application

 The Inventory Tracker is a web application for a logistics company.
 It was developed in ASP.NET and is hosted on Microsoft Azure App Service.
 It presents the user interface, allowing basic CRUD Functionality.
 The application will validate user input, create SQL queries, send the query requests to the DataServer via TCP/IP, parse the response and display it.
+For best results, please use a full screen web browser (mobile styling not supported at this time).

 The user is able to:
 * Add new products, items, and warehouses